 - Ryan at Blue Sky technical support also suggested that a 6 minute equalization phase at 14.1 volts every 30 days might make sense to equalize the cells.

-- The Sets Float Transition Amps per 100 Amp-Hours is disabled by setting it to 0.0 Amps, with the transition from Bulk to Absorption/Float only controlled by the timer only.
+- The Sets Float Transition Amps per 100 Amp-Hours is disabled by setting it to 0.0 Amps, with the transition from Bulk to Absorption/Float controlled by the timer only.

 - Kilovault technical support recommended a float voltage of 13.6 volts, although the manual recommends 13.4 volts.
 Decided to go with 13.6 volts.